cloudflare/workerd/src/workerd/jsg/README.md

 foo.delete();
 ```

-Importantly, the method in JavaScript is exposed on the prototype of the object instance so it is
+Importantly, the method in JavaScript is exposed on the prototype of the object instance, so it is
 possible to override the method in a subclass.

 ```js